mxro/http-server-netty4/README.md

 http-server-netty4
 ==================

-An implementation for the http-server API using Netty 4
+An implementation for the http-server API using Netty 4.

+**Note**: This implementation is not yet completed.